melissamonk-NOAA/Vermilion_2021/doc/north.md

 appropriate habitat during the trip.
 The catch included in this index is "sampler-examined" and the samplers are well trained in species identification.

-Stephens and MacCall proposed filtering (excluding) trips from the index standardization based on a criterion of balancing the number of false positives and false negatives.
-False positives (FP) are trips that are predicted to catch a vermilion based on the species composition of the catch, but did not.
-False negatives (FN) are trips that were not predicted to catch a vermilion, given the catch composition, but caught at least one.
-The threshold probability that balances FP and FN excludes
-1182
-trips that did not catch a vermilion (52% of the trips), and 188
+The threshold probability that balances FP and FN excludes 1182 trips that did not catch a vermilion (52% of the trips), and 188